Sarah Beth Briggs

-Sarah Beth Briggs (born 2 June 1972, Newcastle upon Tyne, England) is a British classical pianist.
+Sarah Beth Briggs (born 2 June 1972 in Newcastle upon Tyne, England) is a British classical pianist.

 Briggs was a finalist in the BBC Young Musician competition at the age of 11 in 1984 and one of the youngest recipients of a Dame Myra Hess Award at the same age.
 She was joint winner of the International Mozart Competition in Salzburg at the age of 15.
 She studied in Newcastle, York and Birmingham with Denis Matthews, in Switzerland with one of Claudio Arrau's most renowned students, Edith Fischer and, through a Hindemith Foundation chamber scholarship, with Bruno Giuranna.